 In applying 7.3, Part 1, the length between the watertight bulkheads is to be assessed as the length of the cargo hold regardless of whether there are partial bulkheads in the middle of the hold.
 When assessing in consideration of the influence of the partial bulkheads in the middle of the hold, the strength is to be assessed by the cargo hold analysis specified in Chapter 8.
+Girders near partial bulkheads are to ensure sufficient strength to account for shear force effects.

-1 This chapter specifies a method for strength assessment by way of a cargo hold analysis on a container carrier.
+1 This Chapter specifies a method for strength assessment by way of a cargo hold analysis on a container carrier.

-2 The structure and overview of this chapter are shown in Table 8.1.1-1.
+2 The structure and overview of this Chapter are shown in Table 8.1.1-1.

-Section Title Overview 8.1 General Additional requirements related to the overview and application of this chapter 8.2 Evaluation Area and Members to Be Assessed Additional requirements related to the evaluation area and members to be assessed 8.3 Structural Models Additional requirements related to extent of model, members to be modelled, meshing, etc. 8.4 Considerations Regarding Corrosion Additional requirements related to the net scantling approach 8.5 Boundary Conditions and Loads Conditions Additional requirements related to the boundary conditions and loads conditions 8.6 Strength Assessment Additional Requirements for Buckling Strength Assessment
+Section Title Overview 8.1 General Additional requirements related to the overview and application of this Chapter 8.2 Evaluation Area and Members to be Assessed Additional requirements related to the evaluation area and members to be assessed 8.3 Structural Models Additional requirements related to extent of model, members to be modelled, meshing, etc. 8.4 Considerations for Corrosion Additional requirements related to the net scantli approach 8.5 Boundary Conditions and Loads Conditions Additional requirements related to the boundary conditions and loads conditions 8.6 Strength Assessment Additional requirements for buckling strength assessment